-OTHER AGENCY REQUIREMENTS

-CAMPAIGN SPENDING COMMISSION

-Candidates and their committee(s) must register and file reports with the Campaign Spending Commission.
-An individual is a candidate under the campaign spending law if the individual 1) files nomination papers for an office; 2) receives contributions, makes expenditures, or incurs financial obligations of more than \$100 to bring about the individual's nomination or election to office; 3) gives consent for any other person to receive contributions, make expenditures, or incur financial obligations to aid the individual's nomination or election to office; or 4) is certified to be a candidate by the chief election officer or county clerk.
+OTHER AGENCY REQUIREMENTS Campaign Spending Commission Candidates and their committee must register and file reports with the Campaign Spending Commission.
+An individual is a candidate under the campaign spending law if the individual 1) files nomination papers for a state or county office; 2) receives contributions, makes expenditures, or incurs financial obligations of more than \$100 to bring about the individual's nomination or election to office; 3) gives consent for any other person to receive contributions, make expenditures, or incur financial obligations to aid the individual's nomination or election to office; or 4) is certified to be a candidate by the chief election officer or county clerk.
 Contact the Campaign Spending Commission for information on registration, filing reports electronically, reporting deadlines, fundraising, contributions, loans, expenditures, advertisements, public funding, and fines.

-Campaign Spending Commission

-Leiopapa A Kamehameha Building 235 S. Beretania Street, Room 300 Honolulu, HI 96813 (808) 586-0285 www.hawaii.gov/campaign

-CITY AND COUNTY OF HONOLULU ETHICS

-Section 3-8.4 of the Revised Ordinances of Honolulu requires that candidates for City and County of Honolulu elective offices, including incumbents, file financial disclosure statements with the Clerk's Office within 10 working days after the deadline for filing for office.
+Campaign Spending Commission Leiopapa A Kamehameha Building 235 S. Beretania Street, Room 300 Honolulu, Hawaii 96813 (808) 586-0285 hawaii.gov/campaign City and County of Honolulu Ethics Section 3-8.4 of the Revised Ordinances of Honolulu requires that candidates for City and County of Honolulu elective offices, including incumbents, file financial disclosure statements with the Clerk's Office within 10 working days after the deadline for filing for office.
 Additionally, elected officials must file financial disclosure statements within 20 working days after taking the oath of office on or before January 31 of each year thereafter until the end of the term of office.

-Office of the City Clerk

-530 South King Street, Room 100 Honolulu, HI 96813 (808) 768-3800 clerks@honolulu.gov www.honoluluelections.us
+Office of the City Clerk 530 South King Street, Room 100 Honolulu, Hawaii 96813 (808) 768-3800 clerks@honolulu.gov honoluluelections.us NEXT ELECTION, 2026 ELECTION CONTESTS The following offices will be up for election in 2026. - · U.S. Representative districts I and II - · Governor and Lieutenant Governor - State Senator districts 2, 5, 8, 9, 10, 11, 13, 14, 15, 17, 20, 21, 25 - State Representative districts 1 51 - OHA trustee: Maui resident, Oahu resident, and At-Large (3 seats) - County of Hawaii: Councilmembers districts 1 9 - County of Maui: Mayor and Councilmembers East Maui, West Maui, Wailuku-Waihee-Waikapu, Kahului, South Maui, Makawao-Haiku-Paia, Upcountry, Lanai, Molokai - County of Kauai: Mayor and Councilmembers (7 seats) - City and County of Honolulu: Councilmember districts II, IV, VI, VIII ELECTIONS IN HAWAII The Office of Elections and County Elections Divisions administer elections in Hawaii.
+The Office of Elections, based on the island of Oahu, is responsible for managing candidate filing, the printing and counting of ballots, and voter education.
+There are 4 County Elections Divisions, each operated by the respective counties: Hawaii, Maui, Kauai, and City & County of Honolulu.
+The County Elections Divisions are responsible for voter registration, the mailing and receipt of ballots, voter service centers, and places of deposit.